 Jurassic Park: A Quick History Lesson

-Jurassic Park was the first film that properly demonstrated the potential of CG animation in comparison to other techniques of the day like stop motion.
+Jurassic Park was the first film that properly demonstrated the potential of 3d animation in comparison to the other techniques of the day, for example stop motion.
 The problem with stop motion as Steven Spielberg put it was that the motion was “jerky”.
 Here’s a five minute section of the documentary “The Making of Jurassic Park” that details why CG was chosen (13 mins to 20 mins).

 Why Is The Graph Editor Important?